Magnitus-/PersistentBrowserObject/README.md

 Customization
 =============

+Note: Obseleted by latest changes.
+Documentation update to come soon.

 By default, the library uses the built-in JSON object (ie, window.JSON) to render and parse JSON and the built-in localStorage object (ie, window.localStorage) for permanent storage.